What do you experience when you experience experience?

 To date the “Jolly Breeze of St. Andrews” has sailed 20,000 nautical miles voyaging the world.
 She has seen stormy seas, a time to take the sails down and to heave to, she’s been becalmed for days, she’s sailed 12 days without a sail change, she’s been over on her side when the tide went out, she’s won herself a prize in the Concours D’Elegance class at the Antigua Classic boat show, she’s met river pirates plus a lot of interesting people of the world.

-She is equipped with modern safety systems and advanced navigational tools and undergoes an annual Transport Canada Certification.
+She is equipped with modern safety systems and advanced navigational tools.

 From the moment you board our floating home, your comfort, safety and enjoyment is our goal.